SaidGuerazem/Vision-based-autonomous-path-tracking-of-a-mobile-robot-using-fuzzy-logic/README.md

 ## How to Use

-Detailed instructions on setting up and running the system can be found in the `docs/` directory.
+Detailed instructions on setting up and running the system can be found in the `docs/` directory.-->

 ## Acknowledgments